Te12944265-AMAHA/311Lab10/README.md

 # 311Lab10

-# How to run: run file environment.py.
+# How to run: run the file environment.py.